curv3d/curv/docs/Shape_Atlas.rst

 ``show_contours shape``
   Visualize a signed distance field by displaying contour lines.

-``show_gradient k shape``
+``show_gradient (j,k) shape``
   Visualize a signed distance field by displaying gradient values.
-  Gradient values < 1 are displayed in black.
+  Gradient values < j are displayed in black.
   Gradient values > k are displayed in white.
-  Gradient values between 1 and k are displayed using a spectrum.
+  Gradient values between j and k are displayed using a spectrum, where j is red and k is violet.

+  You can start with (1,2) then use binary search to find the Lipschitz constant of a distance field, by visual inspection.

 ``lipschitz k shape``
   Repair a distance field whose Lipschitz constant k is != 1.